PIPPIP5789/MFREx/README.md

 # MineFantasy: Reforged Extras

-In order to use this mod, simply load it alongside MineFantasy: Reforged, then add your JSON files to the config to add the recipe into the game.
+In order to use this mod, simply load it alongside MineFantasy: Reforged, then add your JSON files to the proper config file (i.e., an Anvil recipe would go into MineFantasyReforged/custom/recipes/anvil_recipes/) to add the recipes or registries into the game.
 A sample JSON file for each config is listed below.

 ## Anvil